zakuArbor/blog/_pages/about.md

 permalink: /about/
 ---

-The name is Ju Hong Kim, a random human who writes random things.
+The name is Ju Hong Kim, a student, software developer, and a random human who writes random things.
 I am a computer enthusiast and I love learning new things and expanding my knowledge.
 With no plans in mind, I'll be venturing into Math and Physics at some random Canadian University till I get bored of it.

 My background is in Computer Science and I am particularly interested in reading and learning about Systems Programming (though I am quite lacking in experience and knowledge).
 More specifically, I want to delve into Operating Systems and Embedded Programming since it looks like it'll be interesting.
 I initially got into computers after being introduced to
 HTML during middle school by a friend who told me that websites could be created through notepad.
 Since then, I fiddled with various languages throughout Highschool and ended up studying
 Computer Science at University.

-Bothered by how illiterate I am in Science and Math, wanting to learn new things, and overcome my weakness in Math I am leaving my job to study at a local University.

-My hobbies outside of learning about Computers are reading manga and books.
-Though I am trying to make a habit of spending at minimum an hour or two each week studying French in hopes of being bilingual by the time I'm 30 years old.
-(Perhaps I'll start writing some blogs in French in a few years when I become comfortable enough to practice).

 ---